BurgerGroup/Burger/README.md

 - Use more c++11 features like thread library
 - Wrapped mysql c api, providing more easy to use high-level api
 - Using C++ language development, shielding the underlying details, more user-friendly to write server programs.
+- Wrapped spdlog api, more easy to use logger

 ## Compile and install: